crawl/crawl/crawl-ref/docs/quickstart.md

    Heavier armours give more protection, but may hamper your ability to dodge and cast spells.
  - **Ammunition** (which has the `(` sign).
 Throw it with `f` and `F` (fire).
-   Stones, boomerangs and javelins are meant to be thrown by hand; other missiles need an appropriate launcher to be wielded (e.g. arrows are only effective when shot with a bow).
  - **Wands** (`/`), **Scrolls** (`?`) and **Potions** (`!`) can be very
    valuable, but have limited uses (scrolls and potions can only be used once each, wands contain only a certain number of charges).
 Wands are e`V`oked,